Early Muslim conquests: Conquest of the Maghreb: 647–742

 Arab forces began launching sporadic raiding expeditions into Cyrenaica (modern northeast Libya) and beyond soon after their conquest of Egypt.
-Byzantine rule in northwest Africa at the time was largely confined to the coastal plains, while autonomous Berber polities controlled the rest.
+Byzantine rule in northwest Africa at the time was largely confined to the coastal plains, while Berber kingdoms and tribes controlled the rest.
 In 670 Arabs founded the settlement of Qayrawan, which gave them a forward base for further expansion.
 Muslim historians credit the general Uqba ibn Nafi with subsequent conquest of lands extending to the Atlantic coast, although it appears to have been a temporary incursion.
-The Berber chief Kusayla and an enigmatic leader referred to as Kahina (prophetess or priestess) seem to have mounted effective, if short-lived resistance to Muslim rule at the end of the 7th century, but the sources do not give a clear picture of these events.
+The Berber king Kusayla and an enigmatic leader referred to as Kahina (prophetess or priestess) seem to have mounted effective, if short-lived resistance to Muslim rule at the end of the 7th century, but the sources do not give a clear picture of these events.
 Arab forces were able to capture Carthage in 698 and Tangiers by 708.
 After the fall of Tangiers, many Berbers joined the Muslim army.
 In 740 Umayyad rule in the region was shaken by a major Berber revolt, which also involved Berber Kharijite Muslims.
 After a series of defeats, the caliphate was finally able to crush the rebellion in 742, although local Berber dynasties continued to drift away from imperial control from that time on.

 Conquest of Hispania and Septimania: 711–721

 The Muslim conquest of Iberia is notable for the brevity and unreliability of the available sources.
 After the Visigothic king of Spain Wittiza died in 710, the kingdom experienced a period of political division.
-The Visigothic nobility was divided between the followers of Wittiza and the new king Roderic.
-Akhila, Wittiza's son, had fled to Morocco after losing the succession struggle and Muslim tradition states that he asked the Muslims to invade Spain.
+The Visigothic nobility was divided between the followers of Wittiza and his successor Roderic.
+Akhila, Wittiza's son, had fled to Morocco after losing the succession struggle, and Muslim tradition states that he asked the Muslims to invade Spain.
 Starting in the summer of 710, the Muslim forces in Morocco had launched several successful raids into Spain, which demonstrated the weakness of the Visigothic state.

-Taking advantage of the situation, the Muslim Berber commander, Tariq ibn Ziyad, who was stationed in Tangiers at the time, crossed the straits with an army of Arabs and Berbers in 711.
+Taking advantage of the situation, the Muslim Berber commander, Tariq ibn Ziyad, who was stationed in Tangiers at the time, crossed the Strait of Gibraltar with an army of Arabs and Berbers in 711.
 Most of the invasion force of 15,000 were Berbers, with the Arabs serving as an "elite" force.
 Ziyad landed on the Rock of Gibraltar on 29 April 711.
-After defeating the forces of king Roderic at the river Guaddalete on 19 July 711, Muslim forces advanced, capturing cities of the Gothic kingdom one after another.
+After defeating Roderic at the river Guadalete on 19 July 711, Muslim forces advanced, capturing cities one after another.
 The capital of Toledo surrendered peacefully.
 Some of the cities surrendered with agreements to pay tribute and local aristocracy retained a measure of former influence.
 The Spanish Jewish community welcomed the Muslims as liberators from the oppression of the Catholic Visigothic kings.